Austin's LGBTQ+ Film Festival

 Eligibility:

-• Any film was written and or directed by a Black filmmaker.
+• Any new film, written and/or directed by a Black filmmaker.

 • We define Black as any person with any known African Black ancestry, identifies as Black or belongs to an ancestry of the African Diaspora.